 How to Incorporate a Limited Company in the UK

-After you have submitted the company name of your Limited Company to us, approval of the company name can be obtained within minutes.
+After you have submitted the name of your limited company to us, approval of the company name can be obtained within minutes.
 You can carry out a free name check now using our Company Name check service.

 We then present the Memorandum and Articles of Association of the company to the Registrar, a certificate of incorporation will be issued and your new company is incorporated.
 The incorporation of a UK company usually takes one day but we can often incorporate in less than four hours.